louiskhchan/games/README.md

 # Games

 You can try the mini-games I wrote to please my kids.
-They are unfinished at all so don't judge my skills from them!
+They are unfinished, so don't judge my skills from them!

 ## Happy Mrs Chicken